ubc-library-rc/dri-needs-assessment/arc.md

 **Finding 2:**  ARC sits as a close second behind UBC Library as a leader in DMP support and training at UBC, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;

-**Recommendation 2:**  Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services.
+**Recommendation 2:**  Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services;

 **Finding 3:**  Coding/programming is a top area in which researchers are seeking training from ARC, but 85% of researchers are still seeking training elsewhere (with the majority going outside UBC).
-There were also several comments in the survey indicating that introductory ARC training is too difficult for beginners.
+There were also several comments in the survey indicating that introductory ARC training is too difficult for beginners;

 **Recommendation 3:**  Look for partners within UBC to determine training and support that is feasible to offer internally, and what is acceptable to refer to externally.
 Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of utilizing ARC resources and conducting world-class research.